-Dan Anton received his physical therapy degree from Northwestern University and his PhD in Rehabilitation Sciences from the University of Iowa.
-He is a Certified Athletic Trainer and a Certified Orthopedic Manual Therapist.
+Dan Anton received his physical therapy degree from Northwestern University and his doctorate in rehabilitation sciences from the University of Iowa.
+He is a certified athletic trainer and a certified orthopedic manual therapist.
 He came to Eastern Washington University from the University of Iowa where he taught courses in ergonomics, occupational health and biomechanics of human motion.
 His research interests include physical exposure assessment, work-related musculoskeletal disorders of the upper extremity and spine, occupational epidemiology, and construction and agricultural musculoskeletal disorders.

-Kimberly Cleary joined the faculty of EWU in the fall of 2006, after teaching at another DPT Program in the Northwest for several years.
-She earned her BA in cultural anthropology magna cum laude at the University of California at Santa Barbara, master of physical therapy at Chapman University in Orange, Calif., and PhD in social and administrative sciences at Idaho State University in Pocatello, Idaho.
+Kimberly Cleary joined the faculty of EWU in the fall of 2006, after teaching at another DPT program in the Northwest for several years.
+She earned her bachelor of arts in cultural anthropology magna cum laude at the University of California at Santa Barbara, master of physical therapy at Chapman University in Orange, Calif., and doctorate in social and administrative sciences at Idaho State University in Pocatello, Idaho.

 She teaches the clinical anatomy course series, screening for medical referral, and the clinical research courses.
 She has practiced in several clinical areas, with particular interests in wellness, prevention and health promotion.
 She has published and presented her research findings on topics like quality of life, especially in older adults with and without disease, fall risk in community-dwelling elderly and factors influencing patients’ participation in exercise.

 Fahed Mehyar joined the faculty of EWU in the fall of 2017.
-He received his bachelors in Physical Therapy from Hashemite University-Jordan and a PhD in Rehabilitation Science from University of Kansas Medical Center.
-Before teaching at Eastern, Fahed held a position as a Traveler Physical Therapist at Execu-Search Group, New York.
+He received his bachelor’s in physical therapy from Hashemite University-Jordan and a doctorate in rehabilitation science from the University of Kansas Medical Center.
+Before teaching at Eastern, Fahed held a position as a traveler physical therapist at Execu-Search Group, New York.

-Dr. Merlo received her BS in Physical Education from University of Puget Sound, a MS in Exercise Science and Health Promotion from Cal Poly San Luis Obispo, and both her Doctorate in Physical Therapy and PhD in Exercise Science from the University of South Carolina.
-Dr. Merlo joined Eastern Washington University in 2018 after teaching at Northern Arizona University, Phoenix Biomedical Campus in the area of neurological rehabilitation.
-Her interests include intervention strategies for chronic neurologic conditions, health and wellness promotion, as well as qualitative exploration of therapeutic interventions.
+Merlo received her bachelor of science in physical education from the University of Puget Sound, a master of science in exercise science and health promotion from Cal Poly San Luis Obispo, and both her doctoral degrees from the University of South Carolina.
+Merlo joined Eastern Washington University in 2018 after teaching at the Northern Arizona University Phoenix Biomedical Campus in the area of neurological rehabilitation.
+Her interests include intervention strategies for chronic neurologic conditions, health and wellness promotion, as well as the qualitative exploration of therapeutic interventions.